Scorn (band): History

-Relaunch

 On 17 January 2019, the Ohm Resistance label announced that Scorn was back and would release an EP in early 2019, with an album to follow.
 The EP of four new tracks, was called Feather.
 The full-length album, Cafe Mor, was released in November and featured a collaboration with Jason Williamson of Sleaford Mods.
 Daniele Antezza of Dadub mastered the album.
 Harris intended to tour in 2020 with a new Akai MPC liveset but was forced to cancel due to the COVID-19 pandemic.
-He then released a studio album, The Only Place in 2021, with one track featruing a collaboration with Kool Keith.
+He then released a studio album, The Only Place in 2021, with one track featuring a collaboration with Kool Keith.
+In June 2022 Mick Harris teased new upcoming Scorn album with guitars by Justin Broadrick plus contributions from Shane Embury.
+But in August 2023 Mick Harris posted an update that "Scorn is dead" again since late 2022 and "it was a bad mistake bringing it back after I stopped it in 2012".
+The final Scorn performance was in October 2022 at Kirkgate Centre, Shipley, England.